mahdighorbanpour/serilog-sinks-azurecosmosdb/README.md

 ## TTL (Time-to-live)

-Azure DocumentDB is making easier to prune old data with support of Time To Live (TTL) so does Sink.
-AzureDocumentDB Sink offers TTL at two levels.
+Azure CosmosDB is making easier to prune old data with support of Time To Live (TTL) so does Sink.
+AzureCosmosDB Sink offers TTL at two levels.

 ### Enable TTL at collection level.